civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_pre_case_merge.md

 ## Summary

+This hook is called before a case merge happens.

+## Notes

-This hook is called just before a case merge happens.
-A case merge is when two cases are merged or when a case is reassigned to another client.
+A case merge is
+when two cases are merged or when a case is reassigned to another client.

-Added in CIviCRM 4.5
+Added in CiviCRM 4.5

 ## Definition